(Israeli Jewish honey cake)

-- Add the eggs and brown sugar to the bowl of an electric mixer and beat on medium speed until light and foamy, 4-5 minutes.
+- Add the eggs and brown sugar to the bowl of an electric mixer and beat on medium speed until light and foamy, 4 to 5 minutes.

 - Reduce the mixer speed to low and slowly add about 1/3 of the flour mixer, allowing it to incorporate fully.
 Next add half of the honey-mixture, once again allowing it to be fully incorporated.
 Continue with another 1/3 of the flour mixture, the remaining honey mixture and finish with the remaining flour.

 - Remove the mixer bowl and gently fold in the walnuts, soaked raisins and brandy with a wooden spoon or spatula.

-- Pour the batter into a greased and flour 9-inch round or square cake pan and bake for 45-55 minutes, or until a toothpick inserted into the center comes out clean.
+- Pour the batter into a greased and floured loaf pan or a 9-inch round or square cake pan and bake for 45 to 55 minutes, or until a toothpick inserted into the center comes out clean.

 - Remove the cake to a counter and cool completely before removing from the pan.
-Cut into diamond-shaped slices and serve with hot coffee.
+Cut into slices and serve with hot coffee.

 - Instead of raisins, use currants or chopped, candied fruit.